-Education and training are foundational to knowledge, empow-A rigorous and highly visible internal, independent, and remote erment, accountability and our strong animal care culture.
-Every video auditing program is essential to reinforce high standards Team Member involved in the raising, transport and processing of animal care.
-Our PAACO-trained Team Members conduct of animals must be trained on and adhere to our animal care weekly audits of our hog and poultry facilities, and daily monipolicies and procedures.
-All Team Members who handle animals toring of our meat processing facilities.
-Our meat processing facilities are also monitored by on-site Canadian Food Inspecreceive animal care training when they commence employment, and this is reviewed frequently, or at minimum annually.
-Training tion Agency (CFIA) veterinarians. is a critical part of building a strong animal care culture.
+Education and training are foundational to knowledge, empowerment, accountability and our strong animal care culture.
+Every Team Member involved in the raising, transport and processing of animals must be trained on and adhere to our animal care policies and procedures.
+All Team Members who handle animals receive animal care training when they commence employment, and this is reviewed frequently, or at minimum annually.
+Training is a critical part of building a strong animal care culture.

-Our owned hatcheries, pullet and broiler breeder flocks undergo monthly internal animal welfare audits to ensure compliance Maple Leaf Foods has 35 in-house experts who are Professional Animal Auditor Certification Organization (PAACO) certified with the National Farm Animal Care Council (NFACC) Code of across our pork and poultry operations, and they monitor animal Practice, Canadian Hatchery Federation Animal Care Program, welfare every day.
-Our Team Members who are PAACO trained Canadian Hatching Egg Producers Animal Care Program and National Chicken Council (NCC) standards.
-Our third-party and certified have deep knowledge and skills related to animal broiler chicken farmers undergo animal welfare audits by our welfare monitoring and reporting.
-PAACO-trained Animal Health and Welfare Technicians (AHWT) and provincial board auditors to ensure compliance with the NFACC Code of Practice and Chicken Farmers of Canada Animal Care Program.
-All our full chicken supply chains undergo thirdparty auditing at minimum annually.
+Maple Leaf Foods has 35 in-house experts who are Professional Animal Auditor Certification Organization (PAACO) certified across our pork and poultry operations, and they monitor animal welfare every day.
+Our Team Members who are PAACO trained and certified have deep knowledge and skills related to animal welfare monitoring and reporting.